hmlendea/stellaris-ui-galaxy-sizes/README.md

 # About

-Mod for Stellaris that add more galaxy sizes to the game.
+Mod for Stellaris that adds more galaxy sizes to the game.

 # Additions